LanLou123/SnowyTree/README.md

 - NumSnowFlakes: number of instances for snow flakes
 - LSystemAngle : the turning angle for lsystem
 - LsystemStepsize : the step size for each move of turtle
-- load scene : don't forget to push this button once u change one of the above properties
+- load scene : don't forget to click this button once u change one of the above properties

 ## Reference
 - [algorithm for botany](http://algorithmicbotany.org/papers/#abop)